 Step 4: Wait for Approval

 The final step is to obtain government approval for the formation of the company.
-Even if you aren’t a resident of Andorra, your application will be successful as you meet the financial requirements.
+Even if you aren’t a resident of Andorra, your application will be successful if you meet the financial requirements.

 The Andorran government will analyze the documents submitted such as your business plan, bank account balance, articles of association, and criminal record.
 Once the government is satisfied with the application, you will become the owner of an Andorran corporation.
 This is usually done within days of applying.